retrixe/octyne/README.md

 ## Multi-node Setup

-A multi-node setup allows you to run Octyne multiple times across different servers, and manage them from a single Web UI (via standalone Ecthelion).
-This is useful for scaling your applications or managing multiple servers from one place.
+A multi-node setup is a configuration where Octyne is running on multiple machines.
+This is useful for scaling your applications and managing apps on multiple machines from one place.

-In such a setup, you can use Redis to share user accounts and login sessions across nodes.
-Set `"redis.enabled": true` in `config.json` on all nodes, ensure they all connect to the same Redis server, and configure the `role` field in the Redis config.

-The `role` field in the Redis config determines whether a node is a primary or secondary node.
-The primary node is responsible for managing user accounts and sessions, while secondary nodes rely on the primary node instead of managing user accounts and sessions themselves.
-Attempting to login/logout or manage accounts on a secondary node will result in an error, and they will not read the `users.json` file either.

-You should have one (and only one!) primary node in your multi-node setup, which will handle user management and authentication.
-All other nodes should be set to the secondary role.
+Octyne supports managing such configurations centrally, using Redis to centralise authentication and standalone Ecthelion to provide a web dashboard from where you can manage all nodes.
+(Note: Built-in Octyne Web UI currently does not support multi-node setups, hence standalone Ecthelion is required.)

+To setup such a configuration:

+- Enable Redis on every machine, by editing the `redis` section in `config.json`, setting `enabled` to `true`, and pointing the `url` to the Redis server (e.g. `redis://localhost:6379`).
+- Configure the `role` field in the Redis config to `primary` on the primary node, and `secondary` on all other nodes.
+  - The primary node is responsible for storing and managing user accounts, authenticating users, and managing sessions.
+There must be one and only one primary node in a multi-node setup.
+  - Secondary nodes rely on the primary node for user account and session management.
+They do not store user accounts or sessions themselves.
-For a Web UI to manage your multi-node Octyne setup, setup a standalone Ecthelion instance.
-[Read the Ecthelion documentation for details on how to set it up.](https://github.com/retrixe/ecthelion#quick-start-standalone) Ecthelion's `config.json` must be configured with the primary node's URL in `ip` along with the URL of each secondary node in the `nodes` field.
+- Setup a standalone Ecthelion instance to provide a central web dashboard to manage your Octyne instances.
+[The Ecthelion documentation covers the setup process.](https://github.com/retrixe/ecthelion#quick-start-standalone) Ecthelion's `config.json` must be configured with the primary node's URL in `ip` along with the URL of each secondary node in the `nodes` field.

 ## HTTPS Setup